 This just in: You don’t need to fork over $100+ per month to a cable TV provider in order to watch the news.
 Online news streaming is now available from a variety of outlets, on all your favorite devices.

 In fact, there are countless ways to watch local and national news on your television, computer, smartphone or tablet for free, or for a just small monthly fee.
 That’s a good thing, because even in a world of push alerts and social media, there’s still a need for live television, especially when it comes to breaking news.
 Want to watch the news online?
 Keep reading to learn how to watch the news without cable.

 Here are some tips and services you can take advantage of today to watch the news online and over the air without breaking the bank.

-Most people who don’t pay for cable but want to keep watching the news (CNN, FOX News, MSNBC, etc.) and big events like the Presidential Debate and Election Night live stream are going to opt for some kind of streaming service.
+Most people who don’t pay for cable but want to keep watching the news (CNN, FOX News, MSNBC, etc.) and big events are going to opt for some kind of streaming service.

 Of course, you can always go to CNN’s or FOX’s website and watch short videos that are accompanied with stories.
 Those are free to look at it and are supported by advertising.